-Table 7.52: ResponseResource Message
+Table 7.49: ResponseResource Message (Sheet 1 of 2)

-NAME DATA TYPE DESCRIPTION ReturnCode ? integer See Response/@ReturnCode.
+NAME DATA TYPE DESCRIPTION

+ReturnCode ? integer See Response/@ReturnCode.
 If ResourceInfo/ResourceSet is empty because the selective query parameters of the ResourceQuParams lead to a null selection of the known device or job resources, then @ReturnCode SHALL be one of 103 (@JobID unknown), 104 (@JobPartID unknown) or 108 (empty list) and SHOULD be flagged as a warning with Notification[@Class="Error"].
 When responding to an unsuccessful CommandResource, the value of @ReturnCode SHALL be set to "140" (CommandResource rejected).
-If the data could only be partially updated ResponseResource@ReturnCode SHALL be "141" See ▶ Appendix B Return Values.
+If the data could only be partially updated ResponseResource@ReturnCode SHALL be "141" See Appendix B Return Values.

 Header element See Message/Header.
-Notification ? element See Response/Notification.
-ResourceInfo element Response to a CommandResource: Exactly one ResourceInfo shall be specified and SHALL contain information about the ResourceSet after modification.
-Response to a QueryResource: One ResourceInfo SHALL be specified for each ResourceSet that matches the QueryResource and SHALL contain information about the ResourceSet.